- Zinc is effective against mild to severe acne and is available as a topical or oral treatment

 Using topical zinc for acne may treat inflammation, regulate the overproduction of sebum and kill bacteria on the skin.

-Zinc is available over the counter.
 Common types of zinc used in acne treatments include:

-- Zinc methionine, a compound made up of zinc and methionine, an amino acid that makes zinc more bioavailable.
+- Zinc methionine, a compound made up of zinc and methionine, an amino acid that makes zinc more bioavailable

-- Zinc oxide, a powdered zinc that is used topically.
+- Zinc oxide, a powdered zinc that is used topically

-- Zinc picolinate, a highly bioavailable zinc salt.
+- Zinc picolinate, a highly bioavailable zinc salt

-- Zinc sulfate, a compound often recommended to correct zinc deficiency.
+- Zinc sulfate, a compound often recommended to correct zinc deficiency

 How to Use Zinc for Acne

 Topical zinc may be used in conjunction with alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
-It may also be used in a treatment plan alongside other acne treatments such as benzoyl peroxide, sulfur, retinol or resorcinol.
+It may also be used in a treatment plan alongside other acne medications such as benzoyl peroxide, sulfur, retinol or resorcinol.
 Only combine acne treatments under your dermatologist’s supervision.

 Some topical zinc products should be applied more often than others.
 Check the label before use.
 Your dermatologist may also recommend that you start slowly and less frequently than the label recommendations, so don’t hesitate to ask them.